Car Insurance After Divorce: How to Split Policies & Update Coverage

 Make sure your name on the policy, your driver's license, and your vehicle title all match exactly.
 Discrepancies can create problems when filing a claim.

-Property Settlement & Beneficiary Considerations
+Property Settlement & Coverage Considerations

 Auto insurance intersects with your property settlement in several important ways beyond just who drives which car: